The Linguistics Track has two options:

 Required for Honors candidates and focused on the research and writing of the senior Honors thesis.

-Group tutorial led by the head tutor with the participation of Honors candidates’ thesis advisers.
+Group tutorial led by an instructor with the participation of Honors candidates’ thesis advisers.

-Basic concentrators must demonstrate knowledge of one foreign language by the end of the junior year.
+Honors concentrators must demonstrate knowledge of an additional foreign language by the end of the senior year.
 This can be done in the following ways:

-- by obtaining at least a B grade in a full-year, second year language course
+- by obtaining at least a B grade in a full-year, first-year language course;

-Note: Native speakers of a foreign language are normally not allowed to take courses of basic instruction in that language.
-Any such courses taken by a native speaker will not be counted toward the departmental language or related field requirements.
+- Native speakers of a foreign language are normally not allowed to take courses of basic instruction in that language.
+Any such courses taken by a native speaker will not be counted toward the concentration requirement.

 Required for Honors concentrators.